 In 2013/14 no Antisocial Behaviour Orders were granted in Perth and Kinross.
 This compares favourably to the previous year which saw four ASBOs granted.
-This shows the work carried out in relation to achieving a better outcome by the Safer Communities Team through providing appropriate services and early interventions.
+This reflects the work carried out in relation to achieving a better outcome by the Safer Communities Team through providing appropriate services and early interventions.

 This year the reported number of cases of vandalism (a crime often associated with young people) in Perth and Kinross reduced by approximately a third.
-This reflects the partnership working often spearheaded by the Safer Community Wardens with young people, Police Scotland (formerly Tayside Police) and communities.
+This reflects the partnership working often spearheaded by the Safer Community Wardens with young people, Tayside Police and communities.